Background to the project

 After considering the findings of community consultation, Council undertook feasibility studies for new or upgraded toilets at Canning Street, Queens Park East and Etzel Street.
 The final locations for Canning Street and Queens Park East toilets, and renders of what the final designs will look like, can be seen in this news update.

-Have your say on Etzel Street Reserve toilet
+Etzel Street Reserve toilet

 Council previously undertook community engagement about the location of a proposed Etzel Street Reserve toilet in 2025.